Aneek1/ai-chatbot-softrobotics/README.md

 # AI Chatbot 🤖

-An intelligent chatbot that searches a CSV, Google, and Gemini AI to answer questions.
+An intelligent chatbot that searches a CSV,  Gemini AI to answer questions you may have about soft robotics

 ## 🚀 Installation